-The project will involve the following steps, more precisely defined above under Timeframe and below under Process.
+The project(s) will involve the following steps, more precisely defined above under Timeframe and below under Process.

-- Identify who, in addition to RRP Committee members, should be involved in the process, including business and property owners, local artists and cultural organizations, civic leaders, and the community at large. - 2.
+- 1. Identify who, in addition to RRP Committee members, should be involved in the project, including business and property owners, nonprofit and cultural organizations, local artists, civic leaders, and the community at large. - 2.
 Develop the criteria for development, approval, and implementation. - 3.
 Develop the funding and oversight structures. - 4.
-Proceed with development and implement of the project. - 5.
+Proceed with development and implement of the project(s). - 5.
 Upon completion of the project, consider next steps.